 Electronic illustration submission

 Figures are preferred in electronic format.
 Images should be provided in any standard format.
 Graphics software such as Photoshop and Illustrator, not presentation software such as PowerPoint, CorelDraw, or Harvard Graphics, should be used in the creation of the art.
 Color images at least 300 DPI.
 Please include software information, in addition to the file names with the disk.

 Brief substantiated commentary on subjects of interest to the orthodontic profession is invited and appreciated.

 Books and monographs (domestic and foreign) will be reviewed, depending on their interest and value to subscribers.
 Books should be sent to the Editor of Reviews and Abstracts, Dr. Gabriele Floria Viale G. Amendola 6, 50121 Firenze, Italy.
 They will not be returned and will become the property of the Virtual Journal of Orthodontics.

 - Title of article

-- Full name(s), academic degrees, and institutional affiliations and positions of author(s)
+- Full name(s), academic degrees, and institutional affiliations and positions of the author(s)

 - Article proper references